Other Classes

 ACT Prep is for students who are serious about wanting to improve their ACT scores.
 Students will learn strategies and content specifically designed for the ACT test.
 Subjects covered are English, Reading, and Math.
 The semester will be split into two nine week sessions, one focusing on English and Reading while the other will focus on Mathematics.
 At the beginning of the semester, students will take a Pre-Test to identify strengths and weakness.
 Upon completion of the course, a Post-Test will be administered to assess growth and improvement.

-Prerequisite: ESOL teacher or counselor recommendation
+Prerequisite: Teacher or counselor recommendation

 Grade Placement: 9, 10, 11, 12